 In Casper, it’s hard to go wrong with Ludovico Farm to Wood Flame as a dining option.
-They serve some of the best Italian food in town and treat their customers as if they were family.
+They serve some of the best Italian food in town and treat their customers like family.
 Food options include pizza, pasta, salad, dessert, and wine.
 Everything is so delectable that you’ll feel revitalized after eating there.

-See Related: Fun & Best Things to Do in Jackson Hole in Winter
+See Related: Things to Do in Jackson Hole in Winter

 10. Spend a day outdoors at the Fremont Canyon